Skip to content

 400 days in

-I started using Anki seriously during my second year of university.
-Like most people, I began with a medical school deck -- someone had shared 20,000 cards covering anatomy and physiology.
+I started using Anki seriously during my second year of software engineering.
+Like most people who discover spaced repetition, I began with a deck someone had shared covering data structures and algorithms.
 I set up the default settings, started reviewing, and within a week I was hooked.
 The streak counter ticked up.
 My exam scores improved.
 Spaced repetition worked exactly as advertised.

 By day 100, I was reviewing about 150 cards daily.
 Manageable.
 By day 200, it was pushing 250.
 By day 300, I was regularly hitting 300+ cards and spending over an hour just on reviews before I could add any new material.